Back to California

 What This Bill Does

-• Removes the specific term 'shared gang database' from existing laws.
+• Removes the term 'shared gang database' from existing laws.

 Who It Names or Affects

-• Law enforcement agencies in California that use gang databases.
+• Law enforcement agencies that use gang databases.

-• The Department of Justice which oversees these databases.
+• The California Department of Justice, which will oversee all gang databases.

-• People who might be listed as gang members or associates in these databases.
+• People who might be listed in gang databases.

 Terms To Know